-The remission of UAGC's is to provide relief for rural land that is non-contiguous, but farmed as a single entity and owned by the same ratepayer.
+Objective: The remission of UAGC's is to provide relief for rural land, which is non-contiguous, but farmed as a single entity and owned by the same ratepayer.

-Ratepayers who occupy two or more separate rating units (and who do not qualify to be treated as one rating unit, pursuant to Section 20 of the Local Government (Rating) Act 2002), are entitled to have uniform annual general charges reduced for qualifying properties.
+Conditions and criteria: Ratepayers who occupy two or more separate rating units (and who do not qualify to be treated as one rating unit, pursuant to Section 20 of the Local Government (Rating) Act 2002), are entitled to have uniform annual general charges reduced for qualifying properties.
 All ratepayers will pay at least one full uniform annual general charge and then half charges for additional qualifying properties.

-Any applicant must be paying at least one full UAGC on one of the rating units involved in the farming operation.
+Remission: Any applicant must be paying at least one full UAGC on one of the rating units involved in the farming operation.